Nakiri vs Santoku: Japanese Vegetable Knives

 In short, a nakiri knife is used primarily for cutting vegetables, where a santoku knife is more multi-purpose and used for vegetables, fish, and meat.
 Let’s take a deeper dive into this and help you figure out which knife you need in your kitchen.

 A nakiri knife has a unique look with its thin, flat blade that doesn’t have a point.
-It almost looks like a meat cleaver, however it’s not as tall and the blade is not as thick.
+It’s not as tall and the blade is not as thick, but a nakiri almost looks like an usuba or a meat cleaver.
 It’s made more for finesse work on vegetables than it is for heavy duty meat and bone work.

 The best nakiri knives have blades that are roughly 5-7 inches in length and due to their thin blades are light weight and easy to use.
 Their flat, dual edge blade is perfect for using a chopping technique and the handle gives plenty of room for your fingers so your knuckles don’t hit the cutting board.

 Nakiri Knife Example – Shun Classic 5″ Nakiri Knife

 Nakiri Knife Review